ssimic1144/user-task-frontend/README.md

 Core of this application is `Form.vue` which creates form based on specifications in **User Task**, supported fields can be seen [here](https://github.com/ssimic1144/python-bpmn-engine).
 Custom form field types are also supported, some of which you can find in `Form.vue`, but if you need more of them, to fulfil your business goals, you will need to extend current *Special cases for controls*.

----

-> You will need to change URL from 0.0.0.0 to the real one, once you deploy the engine and this application

----

 ## Project setup
 ```
 npm install